akshatbhatya/rewind/README.md

 **Complete interview preparation resources for Backend Developers with 3 years of experience**

-This repository contains comprehensive interview guides covering the full backend development stack with **200+ questions**, real-world code examples, and production-ready implementations.
+This repository contains comprehensive interview guides covering the full backend development stack with **250+ questions**, real-world code examples, production-ready implementations, and **advanced debugging techniques**.

 ---